 Author: Sheryl Pranjli is the Sr. Marketing Specialist at Email Uplers, who has great experience in designing well-defined user journeys across the digital marketing domain.
 She leverages her digital marketing expertise to help businesses draw significant ROIs.

 Photo credit: The feature image has been done by Maksim Chernyshev.
 The photo with the person in front of a desktop computer was taken by Gili Dailes.
 The shot showing paper planes was prepared by Bernardo Ramonfaur.This guest article has been submitted by Kevin George.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.